marcopeg/amazing-postgresql/projects/cqrs-in-postgresql/README.md

 FROM generate_series(1, 1000000) AS "t";
 ```

+Run this a couple of times, and here are my results:

 |  Tot Rows |  Lapsed Time |  Inserts/sec |
 | --------- | ------------ | ------------ |
 | 1M        | 34s          |  29k         |